-Туре Description Example interventions Activation measures Activation measures cover programmes and case management techniques designed to maintain job search activities for people expected to move into employment (e.g. people receiving unemployment related benefits).
-If people are judged not to be sufficiently engaged in job search, then they can have their income support payments reduced or even cancelled.
-Jobseeker Work Ready 52-week benefit reapplication, Work Obligations, Pre-employment drug testing Work confidence Programmes designed at encouraging and Limited Services new motivating people to have the confidence to Volunteer, begin to move into employment.
-Outward Bound Case management One-to-one meetings with a case manager to discuss and plan on how they will move back into employment.
+Туре Description Example interventions Activation measures Activation measures cover programmes and case management techniques designed to maintain job search activities for people expected to move into employment (eg people receiving unemployment related benefits).
+If people are judged not to be sufficiently engaged in job search then they can have their income support payments reduced or even cancelled.
+Jobseeker Work Ready 52-week benefit reapplication, Work Obligations, Pre-employment drug testing Work confidence Programmes designed to encourage and motivate people to have the confidence to begin to move into either employment or further study.
+Limited Services Volunteer, Outward Bound Case management One-to-one meetings with a case manager to discuss and plan on how they will move back into employment.
 Case management can be either in-house or contracted to an external provider.
-Career advice /Information Services Career advice and counselling is a standard service provided by public employment services to help jobseekers make informed decisions about their current and future employment choices.
-Careers Guidance and Counselling Health Interventions Providing medical and related treatment to enable people to recover from medical conditions to enable them to move back into ms work or where employment and health care are integrated to support people into employment.
-Training (contracted) Contracted training programmes aim to increase the foundational and vocational skills of participants to enable them to compete in the labour market.
+Work Focused Case Management (General), Work to Wellness Career advice /Information Services Career advice and counselling is a standard service provided by public employment services to help jobseekers make informed decisions about their current and future employment choices.
+Careers Guidance and Counselling Health Interventions Providing employment-focused health interventions (including integrated employment support and health care) to support people to improve their health and wellbeing and enable them to remain in, prepare for, or move into suitable employment.
+Individual Placement and Support (IPS), Oranga Mahi services Training (contracted) Contracted training programmes aim to increase the foundational and vocational skills of participants to enable them to compete in the labour market.
 Training for Work, Driver licence programmes Training (financial) Financial assistance to help people access education and training programmes.
-Training Incentive Allowance
+Training Incentive Allowance Work experience Provide people with work experience either with a private sector employer or through placements with not-for-profit organisations to help in social or environmental projects.
+Mainstream Employment Programme, Activity in the Community, Flexi-wage Project in the Community Job search assistance Seminars and job clubs designed to provide jobseekers with the skills to look for work (eg searching for job leads, CV and applications and interview skills) and to provide peer support to maintain motivation.
+Work Search Support

-Table 1 Classification of omployment accietance interventions Classification or employment assistance interventions
+Table 1: Classification of employment assistance interventions